-Once the cooking cycle is complete, the cooker will beep and switch to Keep Warm mode if the Auto Keep Warm function is ON.
+Once the cooking cycle has completed, the cooker will beep and switch to Keep Warm if it is ON.

 What to expect during the Water Test